exortme1ster/AkkaLogsHandler/README.md

 - Enter your desired configs in application.conf.
 - Enter `sbt clean compile test` and see if all the test executions pass.
 - Setup the desired Time and Delta time values inside the application.conf.
+- Do sbt run to see the result

 ## Overview